natalie11/tUbeNet/README.md

 * batch_size - batch size
 * class_weights - relative weighting of background to blood vessel classes, to account for imbalanced classes (int, int)
 * n_classes - number of classes (optimised for 2 classes: background and vessel)
-* dataset_weighting – biases the frequency with which the batch generator will pull for each dataset: weight larger datasets more highly to avoid overfitting to small datasets
+* dataset_weighting â€“ biases the frequency with which the batch generator will pull for each dataset: weight larger datasets more highly to avoid overfitting to small datasets

 *Run settings*
 * use_saved_model - use saved model structure and weights (True/False)